Commander-Kunal/Maze_Solver_using_Algorithms/README.md

 Please make sure your code is well-commented and follows the existing style.

+---

 ## License

 This project is licensed under the **MIT License**.

 See the `LICENSE.md` file for more details.
-(You will need to create a `LICENSE.md` file in your repository, for example, by choosing the MIT License template when on GitHub).

 ---